Skip to Content Top

 For example, possession of less than one gram of a Penalty Group 1 substance (such as cocaine or methamphetamine) is a state jail felony, punishable by 180 days to 2 years in a state jail and a fine up to $10,000.
 Larger quantities can result in more severe charges, including first-degree felonies.

-The Long-Term Impact of a Drug Conviction In Georgetown, TX
+Additional Consequences of a Drug Conviction In Georgetown

 A drug conviction can have lasting repercussions beyond legal penalties.
 It can make finding employment challenging, as many Georgetown employers conduct background checks and may be hesitant to hire individuals with criminal records.
 Housing opportunities may also be limited, with landlords refusing to rent to those with convictions.
 Educational pursuits can be hindered due to ineligibility for student loans or admission issues.
 Additionally, felony convictions can result in the loss of certain civil rights, such as the right to possess firearms, and can carry a social stigma that affects personal relationships and community standing.